 If there is more than one landmark, you can select each landmark in the Item Menu.
 A currently selected landmark or the most recently placed landmark is displayed in red, the remaining landmarks in green.
-The colours and the symbols that are used to display the landmarks can be changed by right clicking on the relevant landmarks tab within the Item Menu and selecting "Colour" or "Symbol" (cross, circle, or dot).
-The size cannot be changed in the current version.
+The size, colour and symbol used to display the landmarks can be changed by right clicking on "Landmarks" in the Item Menu at right and selecting "Colour", "Size" (stepwise increase or decrease) or "Symbol" (cross, square, dot).